AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/reference/push-notifications/templates/tabs/basic.md

 ## Usage recommendations

-The tables below contain guidelines for your push notification content. **These recommendations help your text and images display reliably across multiple devices.** These values are guidelines only - it is still recommended to test a notification prior to sending it.
+The tables below contain guidelines for your push notification content. **These recommendations help your text and images display reliably across multiple devices.** These values are guidelines only - you should still test a notification prior to sending it.

 ### Image specifications